stfc/PSyclone/doc/developer_guide/APIs.rst

 In the current implementation of the Dynamo0.3 API it is possible to iterate (loop) either over cells or dofs.
-At the moment all coded kernels are written to iterate over cells and all built-in kernels are written to iterate over dofs, but that does not have to be the case.
+At the moment all coded kernels are written to iterate over cells and all Built-in kernels are written to iterate over dofs, but that does not have to be the case.

 The loop iteration information is specified in the kernel metadata.
-In the case of built-ins there is kernel metadata but it is part of PSyclone and is specified in ``src/psyclone/parse/lfric_builtins_mod.f90``.
+In the case of Built-ins there is kernel metadata but it is part of PSyclone and is specified in ``src/psyclone/parse/lfric_builtins_mod.f90``.